quantsingularity/QuantumBallot/docs/technical/smart_contract_documentation.md

 ## Conclusion

-The enhanced QuantumBallot smart contract system provides a secure, transparent, and fair platform for decentralized governance.
+The QuantumBallot smart contract system provides a secure, transparent, and fair platform for decentralized governance.
 By implementing robust security measures, advanced voting mechanisms, and comprehensive Sybil resistance, the system ensures that governance decisions reflect the true will of the community while protecting against common vulnerabilities and attacks.

 For further assistance or to report issues, please contact the QuantumBallot development team.